 Hamilton County maintains an equal employment opportunity (EEO) policy and does not discriminate in hiring practices or terms and conditions of employment.
 Human resource decisions, actions and conditions affecting employees, including, but not limited to assignment, transfer, promotion and compensation are governed by the principles of equal opportunity.

-The County EEO Officer has responsibility for the implementation and monitoring of the County’s Equal Employment Opportunity Policy and Affirmative Action Plan.
-The EEO Office also investigates and resolves charges of unlawful discrimination and harassment brought by County employees or citizens.
+The County EEO Officer has responsibility for implementing and monitoring of the County’s equal employment opportunity policy and affirmative action plan.
+The EEO Officer also investigates charges of unlawful discrimination and harassment brought by County employees or citizens.